renatogalera/ai-commit/README.md

    Add an emoji prefix to your commit message if desired.

 9. **Gemini Integration (Experimental)**
-   In addition to OpenAI, you can now choose to use Google's Gemini API as your AI provider.
-Gemini works seamlessly with the same unified interface and TUI flow.
+   In addition to OpenAI, you can choose to use Google's Gemini API as your AI provider with a unified interface and UI flow.

+10. **Anthropic Integration (Experimental)**
+    Now you can also choose Anthropic's Claude models by setting the provider to `"anthropic"`.
+This allows you to generate commit messages using Anthropic's safety-first language model, Claude.

 ---